RoseyKat/mcpy-compiler/README.md

 * Optimized outputs.
 Removes blank lines, and ignores comments in files. (excluding scripts)

 * Pretty fast.
-I tested the compiler on a personal project that has about 2000~ files, and compiled them all in about 5 seconds!
+I tested the compiler on a personal project that has about 2000~ varying files, and compiled them all in about 5 seconds!

 # Getting started
 Create a `config.json` file at the root directory of your project and set it up: